Skip to Main Content

 Ethan Li

-Ethan Li is a first-year in Liberal Studies.
-He dedicates much of his life to watching as many Broadway shows as possible.
-He can also be found watching movies with his AMC Stubs A-List membership, watching archival recordings at The New York Public Library for the Performing Arts or watching Instagram reels.
+Ethan Li is a junior studying dramatic literature and journalism.
+He dedicates a lot of his life to watching as much theater across New York City as possible.
+He can also be found watching movies with his various memberships, watching archival recordings at The New York Public Library for the Performing Arts or watching Instagram reels.
 He likes watching things.
-You can find him on Instagram @eth4n.li and Letterboxd @ethli.
+You can find him on Instagram @eth4n.li and Letterboxd @ethli, or reach out at [email protected].

 All content by Ethan Li